You Can Help Your Suicidal Child

 And if they have that powerful trifecta—they feel loved, and they are loving and responsible—they are guaranteed to be happy, which is the ultimate goal for any parent, or, frankly, any person.

-Your children can learn that being happy is way is a great way of living, and then thoughts of death just disappear.
+Your children can learn that being happy is a great way of living, and then thoughts of death just disappear.

 Take my hand, and we’ll talk about what you can do—and how I will support you.
 It will almost be like starting over in parenting.
 You’re going to LEARN how to be a real parent, and your child will learn the lessons of life that will benefit him or her for the rest of their lives.